Nandakishore695/Basic-React-Example-For-Beginner/README.md

 # React Interview Questions and Answer❄️
 **1.What is React Js?**
 - React is an open-source front-end JavaScript library used for building single-page applications.
+- React was created by Jordan Walke, a software engineer working for Facebook.
+React was first deployed on Facebook's

 **2.What is the JSX in React?**
 - JSX stands for JavaScript XML.
 It allows us to write directly HTML code in React (within JavaScript xml).